 This design is the minimum required for the MCP73831/2 to charge a lithium battery (well, R1 and LED1 could also be removed), but problems will arise when charging and connecting a load to the battery, as discussed above.

 Charge circuit with load sharing

 Adding load sharing only requires an additional 3 components.
-This circuit disconnects the battery when USB power is connected, the load will instead use power from USB.
+When USB power is applied this circuit will turn off Q1, and as long as (Vusb – D1 VF) is above (Vbat – Q1 VSD) then the load will instead use power from USB through D1.
 This allows the battery to charge normally without any outside disturbances.

 Q1 is a P channel MOSFET.
 When USB power is applied Q1 will turn off and stop current flowing from the battery to the load, effectively disconnecting the battery.
 The load will then use power from USB through D1.
 The MOSFET you choose should have as low RDS(on) as possible to minimize power loss, should be able to handle the current your circuit is going to draw from the battery and has a VGS(th) between 0V and -2.4V.